Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 9+ Warlock*

-You can cast *Charm Person* once without expending a spell slot.
+You can cast [:spell-lv1: Charm Person] once without expending a spell slot.
 You regain the ability to cast it in this way again when you finish a Long Rest.

 ---